 There you have it.
 Changing the virtual background in Zoom is that simple.
-Keep in mind that mobile and tablet apps also require you to enable the virtual backgrounds on your Zoom account first.
+Remember that mobile and tablet apps also require you to enable the virtual backgrounds on your Zoom account first.

 Add Studio Effects

-This feature allows you toswitch between various eyebrow filter and mustache/beard options.
-You can evenchange the color of your lips.
-Select the color that you want or find it using thepalette.
-Oh, and you can change the opacity of these effects using the providedslider.
+This feature allows you to switch between various eyebrow filters and mustache/beard options.
+You can even change the color of your lips.
+Select the color that you want or find it using the palette.
+Oh, and you can change the opacity of these effects using the provided slider.

 Add a Beauty Filter

-You mightwant to “beautify” your appearance, especially if you’re using the HD featureor are using a good camera.
+You might want to “beautify” your appearance, especially if you’re using the HD feature or a good camera.
 Thankfully, this has been made very simple.

 - Record your video conferences for later use or legal reasons.
 You can store the video locally if you’re using the free version of Zoom and on the cloud if you’re a paid member.

 - Use the keyboard shortcuts.
-Cmd + I on macOS and Alt + I on Windows will automatically take you to the invite window.
-To promptly mute everyone in a meeting, Use Cmd + Ctrl + M or Alt + M on Windows for macOS and Windows, respectively.
-Cmd + Shift + S will share your screen on macOS, while Alt + Shift + S will do the same on Windows.
+“Cmd + I“ on macOS and “Alt + I“ on Windows will automatically take you to the invite window.
+To promptly mute everyone in a meeting, Use “Cmd + Ctrl + M“ on macOS or “Alt + M“ on Windows.
+Using “Cmd + Shift + S“ will share your screen on macOS, while “Alt + Shift + S“ will share it on Windows.

 Can I use an animated gif or videos as a background in Zoom?

-Unfortunately, GIF files aren’t supported in Zoom – only static JPG, PNG, and BMP files are supported.
+Unfortunately, Zoom doesn’t support GIF files—only static JPG, PNG, and BMP files.
 A workaround, however, does exist.
-Seeing as how Zoom does allow you to use videos for your background if you can find a way to convert the GIF file to MP4 you will be able to use it in Zoom.
-You can do this conversion using various tools available online.
-You won’t have too much trouble finding these online tools.
+Seeing as how Zoom allows you to use videos for your background, you can convert the GIF file to MP4, then use it in Zoom.
+You can do this conversion with various tools available online.

 Can I use whatever image I want for a Zoom virtual background image?